EricaLinaG/emacs-setup/README.md

 _Mu4e_ I use mu4e for email.
 I can't imagine a better email client.
 There is a reasonably basic mu4e configuration with multiple contexts.
 There is a sample mbsyncrc file that can be used to configure _isync/mbsync_.
-I have a separate _.emacs-mu4e_ startup file for running an mu4e emacs instance in a terminal, it combines _.emacs_ and _elisp/setup.el_ into a single startup that is specifically for email in a terminal.

 This is a bit easier now than it used to be.
 Arch Linux seems to install it properly when _mu_ is installed with pacman.